Yorso/microspring5-word-server-lab4/README.md

-##Lab 4 - Create a Spring Cloud Eureka Server and Client (2)
+##Lab 4 - Create a Spring Cloud Eureka Server and Client (3)

 Using one project and Maven to run 5 word servers given theirs profiles:

-Start 5 separate copies of the microspring5-word-server-lab4, using the profiles "subject", "verb", "article", "adjective", and "noun":
+-Start 5 separate copies of the microspring5-word-server-lab4, using the profiles "subject", "verb", "article", "adjective", and "noun":

 ```
     mvn spring-boot:run -Drun.jvmArguments="-Dspring.profiles.active=subject" &